Rjrtgarcia/ConsultEaseFin/docs/deployment_guide.md

 To test the touch interface and keyboard functionality:

-1. Start the ConsultEase application
+1. Start the ConsultEase application.
-2. Tap on any text input field (like the Admin Login username field)
+2. Tap on any text input field (like the Admin Login username field).
-3. The on-screen keyboard should automatically appear
+3. The on-screen keyboard, as configured in `config.json`, should automatically appear.
-4. When you tap outside the text field, the keyboard should close
+4. When you tap outside the text field or the keyboard's close button (if available), the keyboard should hide.

-If the keyboard doesn't appear automatically, you can:
+If the keyboard doesn't behave as expected:
-- Press F5 to toggle the keyboard visibility
+- Verify your `keyboard.preferred` and `keyboard.fallback` settings in `config.json` are correct and the specified keyboards are installed.
-- Run `~/keyboard-show.sh` to manually show the keyboard
+- Check the application logs for any errors related to `KeyboardManager`.
-- Run `./scripts/fix_keyboard.sh` to troubleshoot keyboard issues
+- Ensure your Raspberry Pi OS desktop environment is not interfering with the application's keyboard management (e.g., disabling other global on-screen keyboard services if they conflict).

 ## Performance Optimization